ChicoState/ux-ebook-image/README.md

 **Executive Summary**

+* Prototype development brought design plans to life
+  - Simple layout makes tasks trivial
+  - Small number of distinct features enables linear paths with minimal choices

 * User testing gives valuable insight on future software improvements:
-  - **Layout decisions** that are currently in place received positive feedback
+  - **Layout decisions** that are currently in place make the software **satisfying** and **effective**
   - Not enough **feedback** to clarify the outcome of certain user tasks

 [Full phase III report](phaseIII/)